Monte Blue: Career

 Blue had no theatrical experience when he came to the screen.
 His first movie was The Birth of a Nation (1915), in which he was a stuntman and an extra.
 Next, he played another small part in Intolerance (1916).
 He also was a stuntman or stand-in for Sir Herbert Beerbohm Tree during the making of Macbeth (1916).
 Gradually moving to supporting roles for both D.W.
 Griffith and Cecil B. DeMille, Blue earned his breakthrough role as Danton in Orphans of the Storm, starring sisters Lillian and Dorothy Gish.
 Then, he rose to stardom as a rugged romantic lead along with top leading actresses such as Clara Bow, Gloria Swanson, and Norma Shearer.
 He most often acted with Marie Prevost, with whom he made several films in the mid-1920s at Warner Bros.
 Blue portrayed the alcoholic doctor who finds paradise in MGM's White Shadows in the South Seas (1928).
 Blue became one of the few silent stars to survive the sound revolution; however, he lost his investments in the stock market crash of 1929.

 He rebuilt his career as a character actor, working until his retirement from films in 1954, and he played character roles in various television series until 1960, mostly Westerns, such as Annie Oakley.
-From the mid-1930s, he was a contract player at Warner Bros., working as in character parts and as an extra.
+From the mid-1930s, he was a contract player at Warner Bros., working in character parts and as an extra.

 One of his more memorable roles was as the sheriff in Key Largo opposite Lionel Barrymore.

 For his contributions to the motion pictures industry, Monte Blue received a star on the Hollywood Walk of Fame at 6290 Hollywood Boulevard on February 8, 1960.